-1) The type of browser you are using such as MS Edge, Internet Explorer, Fire Fox Mozilla, Chrome, Safari, Opera and others ‘render’ images and text differently – so to say that text and images will look different ( smoother, sharper – fuzzier – brighter ) from browser to browser.
+1) The type of browser you are using, such as MS Edge, Internet Explorer, Firefox Mozilla, Chrome, Safari, Opera, and others ‘render’ images and text differently.
+In otherwords, text and images will look different—for example, smoother, sharper, fuzzier, or brighter from browser to browser.

 Operating Systems and Devices

-2) MAC and PC – Browser fonts have a tendency to look slightly different when rendered on a Mac vs a PC.
+2) MAC and PC – Browser fonts tend to look slightly different when rendered on a Mac vs. a PC.
 Mac browsers tend to anti-alias browser text smoother than it often appears on PCs.

-3) The type of screen resolution you are viewing at determines if text and images appear sharp or fuzzy as well.
-For example a webpage viewed at 1024px resolution looks quite different than a page viewed at 1920px and above.
+3) The type of screen resolution you are viewing determines if text and images appear sharp or fuzzy as well.
+For example, a webpage viewed at 1024px resolution looks quite different than a page viewed at 1920px and above.

-4) Your computer monitor plays a huge roll in what you see.
-For example your monitors’ graphics card determines the degree of sharpness, depth and detail for what you are viewing.
+4) Your computer monitor plays a huge role in what you see.
+For example, your monitors’ graphics card determines the degree of sharpness, depth, and detail for what you are viewing.
 Most computer monitors sold in the US are LCD.
-These include the active matrix or TFT and a passive matrix technology.
-Among these, TFT technology is more secure and reliable, and generates better picture quality.
-At the end of the day what you see will vary from screen to screen.
+These include the active matrix or TFT and passive matrix technology.
+Among these, TFT technology is more secure and reliable and generates better picture quality.
+At the end of the day, what you see will vary from screen to screen.

 Personal User Settings

 6) Users will often change screen settings and will impact the way your website looks.
-Some may change the color calibration of their monitor or may have a 3rd party application installed on their computer that affects the monitor display.
+Some may change their monitor’s color calibration or may have a 3rd party application installed on their computer that affects the monitor display.

 VISIONEFX provides services to small business owners throughout the United States.
-Services include custom Word Press design , Drupal, Moodle and Joomla development.
+Services include custom Word Press design, Drupal, Moodle, and Joomla development.
 We also provide expert SEO and web maintenance services.
-Read what our customers have to say about VISIONEFX on Google Reviews.
-For more information call: (757) 619-6456 or email firstname.lastname@example.org.
+Please read what our customers have to say about VISIONEFX on Google Reviews.
+For more information, call: (757) 619-6456 or email email@example.com.